How to Choose a Law Enforcement Career

-Working for a state agency can have a number of benefits over a local department, especially if you want to promote and move up through the ranks.
-Due to the typically larger sizes of state agencies versus locals, there are many more opportunities for advancement at the state level than there are at the local level.
-You will, however, need to consider the possibility that you'll have to move around the state for transfers of promotions, something you would not have to do at the local level.
+Working for a state agency can have a number of benefits over a local department, especially if you want to move up through the ranks.
+Due to the typically larger sizes of state versus local agencies, there are many more opportunities for advancement at the state level than there are at the local level.
+You will, however, need to consider the possibility that you'll have to move around the state for transfers or promotions, something you would not have to do at the local level.

 Federal Agent and Officer Jobs

 Like the state level, the federal government has opportunities for individuals to move right into an investigative role without the need to have been a patrol or uniformed officer.
 However, the various federal investigative agencies typically require college educations and, in many cases, relevant work experience is also necessary.